Balag: Characteristics

 The precursor to the balag was the City Lament, a type of prayer that was recited when temples were destroyed and rebuilt.
 The balag instrument was known to accompany the city lament.
 Over time, as city laments became associated with scribal schools, the balag was adapted for many different ritual uses.
 As the city lament became more distant from ritual activity, the balag emerged as a distinct literary genre.

 Despite its importance in the rituals, the balag instrument's exact nature is debated.
 Some scholars regard it as a drum, others a stringed instrument such as a lyre.
 Others have claimed it is both of these at once, and another theory suggests the word balag started out referring to a lyre, but over the period of several millennia, it came to mean a drum.
 There were earlier suggestions that it was a bell.

 Every balag had a proper name.
 For example, the names of two balags commissioned by Gudea included ‘Great Dragon of the Land' and 'Lady as Exalted as Heaven'.

+The word was loaned into Syriac as p(ə)laggā (ܦܠܓܐ), referring to a type of drum.